Frames and Slides

 The Ultimate Receiver

 There’s no mystery why our finishes are what they are.
-The meticulous hand polishing allows for optimal surfaces to blue where flats are true flat, without broken edges, and rounded areas are true round.
+The meticulous hand polishing allows for optimal surfaces to blue where flats are truly flat, without broken edges, and rounded areas are true round.
 Of course, as control freaks we built our own bluing facility so we could control the process from beginning to end.